WFCD/WFinfo/README.md

 # Description

-WFInfo is a companion app for Warframe, based on the original [WFInfo](httpps://https://github.com/Schwaxx/WFInfo) which is no longer developed.
-WFinfo is designed to fix a missing feature from Warframe, quick access to both Platinum and Ducat prices while selecting a fissure reward.
+WFInfo V9 is a companion app for Warframe, based on the [original](https://github.com/Schwaxx/WFInfo) which is no being longer developed.
+WFinfo is designed to fix a missing feature from Warframe: quick access to both Platinum and Ducat prices when selecting a fissure reward.

-WFinfo provides recent platinum values from warframe.market of each primed item.
+WFinfo provides recent platinum values from warframe.market of every primed item.
 This is accomplished all without affecting Warframe in any way.

 # Features